JoaoAmadeu/CSharp-Style-Guide/README.md

          Except if it’s a `boolean` type, then it should be prefixed with a verb, followed by a condition.
 ✔️ **Always** use `camelCase`.
 ✔️ **Always** a single letter, when inside a `for`.
-  •  Avoid using single letters, when lambdas have more than one parameter.
+  •  Avoid using single letters on anonymous methods, when it have more than one parameter.

 ```csharp
 // Allowed